By Madison Brek

 A year’s worth of cine-educational lessons.

-The movie's five-minute-long, single-take centerpiece is a potent anti-war tableau and a masterclass in the logistics of filmmaking.
+The five-minute-long, single-take Dunkirk scene in Joe Wright’s Atonement is a potent anti-war tableau and a masterclass in the logistics of filmmaking.

 An end of the year re-release for summer films like Dunkirk and Detriot may appear helpful at securing a nomination, but it may not be enough.